 Recycled Water.
 If you’re an environmentalist, don’t fret.
 Relax.
 The 2,824,800 cubic feet of water that comes out here are recycled.
 So, no water is wasted.

-The Statues.
-The most visible statue in this fountain is the statue of Ocean.
+The most visible statue in this fountain is the statue of the Ocean.
 You can’t miss him.
-The long beard and that muscular body is a surefire to catch your attention, right? 😀 For more info about the statues, .
+The long beard and that muscular body are surefire to catch your attention, right? 😀 For more info about the statues,.